kekse1/scripts/README.md

 See the comment on top of this file.
 Here's an example screenshot: ![layout.sh](docs/layout.sh.png)

 ### Snippets and one-liners
-Really tiny helper scripts, or one-liner, etc..
+Really tiny helper scripts, or one-liner, cheats, etc..

 #### [`count-all-lines`.sh](snippets/count-all-lines.sh)
 Define a glob and search for them (only _real_ files), then print their line counts (sorted, ascending),